florind/Gborders/readme.md

 Currently the generator is limited to whole regions and not individual countries.
 It is not difficult to add this option if needed, the Ruby script uses a single SQL query for the border selection.

 The overlay color is fixed to translucent black and not externalized.

+The overlay works with GMap2 API.
+Ivesvdf has contributed with a generator for V3 here https://gist.github.com/1124959